Country Bedroom Ideas That Will Bring The South To You

 One way to bring the plantation-era interior style to your room is to switch up your bedding.
 Usually handmade, many rooms featured detailed and embroidered quilts.
 Available in many sizes, styles, and colors, it is very easy to get your hands on a good quilt today.
 Whether you like them pleated or patched, quilts are very available and a simple way to get your bedroom off on the track toward a southern style.
 They are also great for layering!

 For collaboration of modern chic and traditional country, consider bed frames that are the best of both worlds.
 Choices like wooden spokes and canopy-style bed frames as well as fabric French pleated headboards all work beautifully in a southern room that needs a taste of modern design.
-Another way to add old southern styles to your room is the use of matching fabrics for thick drapes, bed skirts, accent pillows, and ottomans.
-If there’s one thing that stands out about this type of design, it’s that these busy, repetitive patterns are sprinkled in across the room to create a cohesive and truly put-together room.
+Another way to add old southern styles to your room is the use of matching fabrics for the furniture, thick drapes, bed skirts, accent pillows, and ottomans.
+If there’s one thing that stands out about this type of interior, it’s that these busy, repetitive patterns are sprinkled in across the room to create a cohesive and truly put-together room.

 Wood Panels and Washboards